Samsung/tizen-docs/docs/application/web/guides/connectivity/bluetooth.md

      /* Define more attributes, if needed */
    };
    ```
-2. The characteristic requires a special kind of descriptor, called _Client Characteristic Configuration Descriptor_ (CCCD).
+2. The characteristic requires a special kind of descriptor, Client Characteristic Configuration Descriptor (CCCD).
-For more details about CCCD, refer to the _Bluetooth Core Specification_, available at [bluetooth.com](https://bluetooth.com).
+For more details about CCCD, see [Bluetooth Core Specification](https://www.bluetooth.com/specifications/bluetooth-core-specification/).
 To define a CCCD and add it to the characteristic:

    ```